Sudesmer/afterkey/README.md

   ]
 }

-Then run:
+Run:

 python -m afterkey scan --manifest afterkey.json

 The known secret is entered through a hidden prompt.

-AFTERKEY does not store the plaintext secret in its evidence report.
+AFTERKEY stores a fingerprint for correlation and does not place the plaintext secret in evidence reports.

-Exit Codes
+Exit codes

+Code

+Meaning

+0

-0 = scan completed, no residual copies found
+Scan completed; no residual copies found

+1

-1 = scan completed, residual copies found
+Scan completed; residual copies found

+2

-2 = configuration / runtime error
+Configuration, input, or runtime error

-This allows AFTERKEY to be integrated into incident-response and CI workflows without making the tool destructive.
+This makes AFTERKEY usable in CI and incident-response workflows without turning it into an automatic deletion tool.

-Experimental Metrics

-AFTERKEY can track:
+Lifecycle metrics

-Time-to-Eradication (TTE)
+Time-to-Eradication

-Time between revocation and the first verified zero-residual state.
+Time between the recorded revocation point and the first verified scan with zero residual copies.

 Residual Half-Life

-Experimental AFTERKEY metric measuring how long it takes for observed residual copies to fall to half the baseline count.
+Experimental AFTERKEY metric for the time required for the observed residual copy count to fall to half of its baseline value.

-Residual Half-Life is an experimental AFTERKEY research metric and is not a NIST or OWASP metric.
+Residual Half-Life is an experimental AFTERKEY research metric.
+It is not a NIST or OWASP metric.

+Security boundary

+AFTERKEY does not:

+delete production files

+rewrite production Git history

+revoke or rotate credentials

+authenticate to external services

+test whether a credential is still active

+make network calls

+Production remediation remains under the control of the organization.

+Use AFTERKEY only on systems, repositories, artifacts, backups, and credentials you are authorized to inspect.

+See SECURITY.md and ENTERPRISE_GUIDE.md.

-Research Hypothesis
+Research hypothesis

 Credential revocation can terminate authorization without automatically eradicating every residual copy of the secret material.

 AFTERKEY was built to make that remaining exposure visible and measurable.

-Security Boundary

-Use AFTERKEY only on systems, repositories, backups, artifacts, and credentials you are authorized to inspect.

-See SECURITY.md and ENTERPRISE_GUIDE.md for additional guidance.

 License

-MIT License
+MIT License.